shelbyt/diffusiontv/README.md

 ## Support the Project with Stars 🤩

-I am running this project purely out of my pocket.
-If you appreciate what I'm doing and would like to support the cause, consider making a donation or giving a ⭐ on GitHub.
-Your support helps me continue to highlight the work of these hidden talents and keep up with the rapidly evolving world of AI video technology.
+I am running this project out of pocket at the moment.
+Costs are daily transcoding, storage and serving images and videos, and CDNs for this content.
+If you appreciate what I'm doing start me ⭐ on GitHub, send feedback and share with friends.
 Thank you!

 | Star Milestone  | Feature  | Status
 |----------------|---------|-------|